Immigrant InvestImmigrant Invest

 Residence permit renewal

-Things to know about best European residency by investment programs
+Things to know about best European residence by investment programmes

-1. A “Golden Visa” is a common term for a residence permit obtained by investment.
-It denotes a special type of residency granted to foreign investors who contribute to a country’s economy.
+1. A "Golden Visa" is a common term for a residence permit obtained by investment.
+It denotes a special type of residence granted to foreign investors who contribute to a country's economy.

-2. Several countries in the EU grant residency by investment.
-Among them are Portugal, Spain, Hungary, Greece, and Italy.
+2. Several countries in the EU grant residence by investment.
+Among them are Portugal, Hungary, Greece, Latvia, and Italy.

 3. European residence permits offer visa-free travel, business establishment opportunities, and access to quality services such as healthcare and education.

-4. Hungary, Spain, Greece, and Malta grant a residence permit for purchasing real estate.
+4. Hungary, Greece, Latvia, and Malta grant a residence permit for purchasing real estate.

 Immigrant Invest is a licensed agent for citizenship and residence by investment programs in the EU, the Caribbean, Asia, and the Middle East.
 Take advantage of our global 15-year expertise — schedule a meeting with our investment programs experts.